leonardobetti/GnomeMemorySaver/README.md

 # 🖥 GnomeMemorySaver
-This simple basic script offers user-friendly options to reduce memory usage and restore default settings, providing an efficient way to optimize system performance.
-Please feel free to customize and adapt this description as per your requirements.
-Based on this [post](https://www.reddit.com/r/linuxquestions/comments/123btg9/comment/jdu48ng/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).
+This simple and easy-to-use script provides options that are designed to help you reduce memory usage and restore default settings, ultimately optimizing your system's performance.
+Feel free to customize and adapt the script according to your specific requirements.
+It's based on valuable insights from various sources.

-Packagekitd and gnome-software are kind of notorious for using a lot of memory.
-The script below adopt steps to configure the system not to run them all of the time.
-PackageKitd can be configured to shut itself off when idle, and gnome-software can also be configured not to run in the background or as a search provider, and those three changes can really significantly reduce memory utilization on Fedora systems at idle.
+Both PackageKitd and gnome-software are known for consuming a significant amount of memory.
+To address this, the script takes steps to configure the system in a way that minimizes their impact.
+For instance, PackageKitd can be set to automatically shut itself off when idle, and gnome-software can be configured to prevent it from running in the background or as a search provider.
+Implementing these three changes can have a remarkable effect on reducing memory usage, especially during idle periods on Fedora systems.

 ### ⬇️ Instalation
 To use the script, open a Terminal and follow these steps: